ucsb-gradescope-tools/ucsb-gradescope-tools.github.io/README.md

 | C++      | diff based (bash script)|  [sample-cpp-diff-autograder](https://github.com/ucsb-gradescope-tools/sample-cpp-diff-autograder) |  [sample-cpp-diff-autograder](https://github.ucsb.edu/ucsb-gradescope-tools/sample-cpp-diff-autograder) |

 We also support a way of linking a Gradescope autograder.zip file to a Github repo, via the [link-gs-zip-with-repo](https://github.com/ucsb-gradescope-tools/link-gs-zip-with-repo) tool.

+The `link-gs-zip-with-repo` tools is backed up at <https://github.ucsb.edu/ucsb-gradescope-tools/link-gs-zip-with-repo>.

 Notes:
 * `tddFuncs.h` is a  unit testing library for C++ developed locally at UCSB by Phill Conrad, and used in several assignments in CMPSC 16,24 and 32.